Critical Thinking is the art of thinking about thinking while thinking in order to make thinking better.

 Sophistry is the art of winning arguments regardless of whether there are problems in the thinking being used.

-Strive to discover the extent of your arrogance
+Intellectual Humility is the Strive to discover the extent of your arrogance.

-The opposite is Intellectual Arrogance which is the natural tendency to think one knows more than one does know
+The opposite of Intellectual Humility, Intellectual Arrogance; which is the natural tendency to think one knows more than one does know.

 What is Intellectual Courage?

-The opposite is Intellectual cowardice which is fear of ideas that do not conform to one’s own
+The opposite of Intellectual Courage, Intellectual Cowardice; which is for one to fear ideas that do not conform to one's own way of thinking.

-Its opposite is Intellectual Self Centeredness which is which is thinking centered on ones self
+The opposite of Intellectual Empathy, Intellectual Self Centeredness; which is thinking centered on ones' self.

 What is Intellectual Integrity?

-Holding yourself to the same standards to which you hold others
+Intellectual Integrity is holding yourself to the same standards that you hold others to.

-Its opposite is Intellectual hypocrisy which is a state of mind unconcerned with true honesty.
+The opposite of Intellectual Integrity, Intellectual Hypocrisy; which is a state of mind unconcerned with true honesty.
 Also called being egocentric and hypocritical.

-Refuse to give up easily; work your way through complexities and frustration
+Intellectual Perseverance is refusing to give up easily; working your way through complexities and frustration.

-Its opposite is Intellectual laziness which is a tendency to give up easily when faced with an intellectually challenging task
+The opposite of Intellectual Perseverance is Intellectual Laziness; which is a tendency to give up easily when faced with an intellectually challenging task.

-Respecting evidence, reasoning, and value them as tools for discovering the truth
+Confidence in Reason is respecting evidence, reasoning, and values them as tools for discovering the truth.

-Its opposite is Intellectual distrust of reason which is without confidence in reason people naturally will have confidence in the truth of their own beliefs.
-Also means, undisciplined thinkers feel threatened by good reasoning
+The opposite of Confidence in Reason, Intellectual Distrust of Reason; which is without confidence in reason, people naturally will have confidence in the truth of their own beliefs.
+Also means, undisciplined thinkers feel threatened by good reasoning.

 What is Intellectual Autonomy?

-Its opposite is intellectual conformity or intellectual dependence which means that large masses of people can become intellectually dependent on authorities.
+The opposite of Intellectual Autonomy is Intellectual Conformity or Intellectual Dependence which means that large masses of people can become intellectually dependent on authorities.
 Also means that there is a passive acceptance of the "status quot."

 What are the stages of thinking?